-Caresse graduated summa cum laude from CUNY with a BA in English Literature and minors in Classics, Philosophy, and Art History.
+Caresse graduated summa cum laude from CUNY Hunter with a BA in English Literature and minors in Classics, Philosophy, and Art History.
 She was a Mellon Mays Undergraduate Fellow and is now a President's Fellow at Princeton University.

-Languages: Latin, Spanish, English, Italian
+Latin, Spanish, Italian

 “Knowingness and Oedipus’ Humanity,” presented at Hunter College Undergraduate Research Conference, 2017